vividos/UnderworldAdventures/uwadv/README.Developer.md

 1. Think about the next funny release name

 2. Be sure that the project (uwadv, tools) compiles AND works on all systems where build files exist.
-Be sure to test against uw1 and uw_demo.
+Be sure to test against `uw1` and `uw_demo`.
 Build systems to test for are: mingw32, mingw32 configure.ac, MSVC, Linux configure.ac, Linux RPM

+3. Run all unit tests and run the SonarCloud analysis and fix all reported bugs

-3. Adjust version numbers in configure.ac, source/Makefile.mingw,
+4. Adjust version numbers in the following files:
-   source/doxygen/doxygen.cfg, source/win32/uwadv_res.rc,
-   source/win32/uadebug/uadebug_res.rc and
-   source/win32/uaconfig/uaconfig_res.rc

-4. Update ChangeLog file and commit it
+   - configure.ac
+   - source/Makefile.mingw
+   - source/doxygen/doxygen.cfg
+   - source/version.hpp

+5. Update release notes in [README.Manual.md](README.Manual.md) file

-5. Add and push a Git tag to the repository, with version and release name as tag name.
+6. Add and push a Git tag to the repository, with version and release name as tag name.

-6. Build the Windows and Linux versions of the source and binary packages, using the AppVeyor build service.
+7. Build the Windows and Linux versions of the source and binary packages, using the AppVeyor build service.

-7. Upload built packages to GitHub, as a new release
+8. Upload built packages to GitHub, as a new release

 9. Update Underworld Adventures home page with latest news

 ## 3.4 Source code documentation

-The Underworld Adventures source code is heavily commented using doxygen-style comments for modules, files, classes, class members, structs, enums and typedefs.
+The Underworld Adventures source code is commented using doxygen-style comments for modules, files, classes, class members, structs, enums and typedefs.
 The source code documentation generated via doxygen can be used as reference to understand the source code.

-The source code documentation can be generated with the following commands (change into the "doxygen" folder before):
+The source code documentation can be generated with the following command (change into the `uwadv/doxygenÂ´ folder before):

     doxygen doxygen.cfg